How to get your HGV licence

 • Tell me how you’d check if the condition of the body is safe on this vehicle

-GOV.UK has a full list of these questions.
+GOV.UK has a full list of these questions - it might be worth having a look before your test.

 Practical road driving